Michelle Meadow

 Compelled to create art that embodies wholeness, my work arises from a deep search for meaning, a commitment to speaking truth, and a desire for connection.
 Through a contemplative and joyful practice of looking beyond the surface to the layers that lie beneath and beyond, new forms emerge—transcending their origins to become more fully alive.
 This exhilarating process is continuously inspired by the natural world, which sustains and mirrors our shared human experience.

-Michelle lives nestled between the hills and sky…
+Nestled between the hills and sky…

 Process